-- 1) The simplest method for resetting the folder permissions is to Right-Click on the root folder of the new Ad Hoc instance and select Properties - 2) Click on the Security tab - 3) Give machine/ASPNET or NETWORK SERVICE Full permission.
-This will be propagated to the sub-folders.
+- a) The simplest method for resetting the folder permissions is to right-click the root folder of the new Ad Hoc instance and select Properties. - b) Click the Security tab. - c) Give machine/ASPNET or NETWORK SERVICE account Full Control access rights.
+This should be propagated to the sub-folders through inheritance.

-Note: The list of files and folders actually needing Full access rights are:
+These are the files and folders that actually need Full Control access rights are:

 - Database

 - rdDataCache

 - rdDownload

 - ahScheduler

-- Definitions_Settings.lgx
+- Definitions\ Settings.lgx

-- Definitions_Reports
+- Definitions\ Reports

-- Definitions_Processes
+- Definitions\ Processes

-- Definitions_Templates
+- Definitions\ Templates

 - DataXMLs

 - Images

 - IncHTMLs

 - Plugins

 - Scripts

 - StyleSheets

 - Templates

 - ahSavedDashboards

 - ahWebStudio\Temporary Studio Files

 - rdErrorLog

-5) Configure the virtual directory to point to the new location
+5. Configure the virtual directory to point to the new location: